Global

 bearing sialic acids linked to galactose by α-2,3 linkages found in the human

-lower respiratory tract,
+lower respiratory tract,1 and

 potentially an enhanced ability to bind to mammalian-like receptors bearing